simon-weber/gmusicapi/README.md

 * Getting library information:
     * all song metadata
-    * all user playlist titles and ids (not autoplaylists, yet)
+    * all user playlist (auto, instant mix, and user-defined) titles and ids
     * songs from a specific playlist

 * Song streaming and downloading